ThemeBoy/SportsPress/readme.txt

 * Fix - Character encoding and CRLF errors in calendar feeds.
 * Fix - Missing field location Schema error.
 * Fix - Dropdowns collapsing in admin when meta boxes are hidden.
+* Fix - Timezone handling in countdowns.
+* Fix - Error when using special characters in admin settings.

 = 2.6.14 =
 * Fix - API endpoints for secondary post types.